rancher/elemental-toolkit/docs/content/en/docs/Examples/creating_bootable_images.md

 from the toolchain.
 If you want to customize further the container further add more step afterwards `luet install` see [the customizing section](../../customizing).

 {{% alert title="Note" %}}
-Depending on the base image (`FROM opensuse/leap:15.3` in the sample), you must set the corresponding repository for each flavor [see releases](../../getting-started/download#releases) in the luet config file ( which in the sample above points to the _green_ releases )
+Depending on the base image (`FROM opensuse/leap:15.3` in the sample), you must set the corresponding repository for each flavor [see releases](../../getting-started/download#releases) in the luet config file ( which in the sample above points to the _teal_ releases )
 {{% /alert %}}

 ## Generating from CI image